-Despite being an off-road tire, it does pretty well on giving you a comfortable on-road performance.
+Despite being an off-road terrain tire, it does pretty well in giving you a comfortable on-road performance.

 If you’re a regular off-roader, this all-terrain tire is what you’re looking for.
 The tire has Sidewall Armor making it easy to deflate for use in sand.

-It has a tread design featuring deep grooves and edged blocks boosting its traction on tricky surfaces.
+It has a tread design featuring deep grooves and edged blocks boosting its traction on tricky sandy and mud terrain surfaces.

 The manufacturer’s history in desert rallies has enabled them to produce a perfect off-road tire capable of great performance on and off-road.

 It is also rated to run well on snow and rain.
-This product sports an aggressive tread pattern suitable for loose sandy terrain.
+This product sports an aggressive tread pattern suitable for loose sandy terrain and it’s considered the best tire for sand terrain tires for many.
 Highway driving can be pleasant at low speeds.